grishavanika/skeletal_animation_sample/README.md

 # How to run

-Use Collada format instead of FBX because the code does not support formats with embedded textures; expects texture files to be present on disk:
+Better to use Collada format (FBX code supports only png/embedded textures):

 ```
 build\Release\main.exe Capoeira_Mannequin.dae